Nitrogen vs Normal Air in Tyres: Key Differences

 5. Insurance Coverage

-According to the Motor Vehicles Act of 1988, it is mandatory for a car owner to have third party car insurance or comprehensive insurance to drive on Indian roads.
-The significance of car insurance, particularly third party insurance, is evident in meeting legal mandates and providing essential protection and financial security, reinforcing its role as a fundamental asset for every car owner.
-However, it is critical to know that neither of these car insurance policy coverage or premium amounts depend on the type of air you are filling your car tyre with.
+According to the Motor Vehicles Act of 1988, a car owner must have third party car insurance or comprehensive insurance to drive on Indian roads.
+The significance of car insurance, particularly third party car insurance, is evident in meeting legal mandates and providing essential protection and financial security, reinforcing its role as a fundamental asset for every car owner.
+However, it is critical to know that neither of these car insurance policy coverage or premium amounts depends on the type of air you are filling your car tyre with.

 Conclusion